Women in combat: Physical concerns

-The female skeletal system is less dense, and more prone to breakages.
-There is also a concern that, in aviation, the female body is not as adept at handling the increased g-forces experienced by combat pilots.
+Some experts believe as the female skeletal system is less dense it is more prone to breakages.
 Furthermore, health issues regarding women are argued as the reason that some submarine services avoid accepting women, although mixed-gender accommodations in a small space is also an issue, as is explained in more depth below.
+While on average, women display poorer physical capability than men, there are many individuals capable of performing equally or even outperforming their average male counterparts.

 In the Austrian Armed Forces and almost all NATO countries, significantly lower physical performance requirements for entrance and subsequent tests apply to female soldiers in determining fitness for service.
 The Swiss Armed Forces abolished this advantage for female soldiers in 2007.

-However, a 2015 study in the Journal of Strength and Conditioning Research found that "women experience substantial gains in aerobic power and strength with appropriate and targeted training, narrowing the gap in physical performance between the sexes."
+A 2015 study in the Journal of Strength and Conditioning Research found that "women experience substantial gains in aerobic power and strength with appropriate and targeted training, narrowing the gap in physical performance between the sexes".
 A 2014 study in BioMed Research International of a mixed-gender Israeli brigade found that "attrition rates because of medical reasons were the same" between men and women.
+However, the fact still remains that although reported rates of injury are comparable between the two sexes, "women, on average, have lower aerobic and muscular performance than men", mostly due to men generally having greater muscle mass concentration, especially in the upper body.